grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### MimirStoreGatewayNoSyncedBlocks

-This alert fires a store-gateway is not syncing any blocks.
+This alert fires when a store-gateway doesn't own any tenant.
 Effectively it is sitting idle because no blocks are sharded to it.

 How it **works**:

-- Store-gateways join a hash ring to shard block IDs across all store-gateway replicas.
+- Store-gateways join a hash ring to shard tenants and blocks across all store-gateway replicas.
 - A tenant can be sharded across multiple store-gateways.
 How many exactly is determined by `-store-gateway.tenant-shard-size` or the `store_gateway_tenant_shard_size` limit.
 - When the tenant shard size is less than the replicas of store-gateways, some store-gateways may not get any tenants' blocks sharded to them.
 - This is more likely to happen in Mimir clusters with fewer number of tenants.